N0Soull/Discord-SelfBot/README.md

 ### coming soon

-this section is outdated...as of right now nothing is planned
+(Section outdated, no plans at the moment)

 ## Available commands

-This section might be outdated, so refer to the code for more up to date commands.
+This list might be outdated, consult the code for updated commands.

 command Prefix: `>`
 |